Obrainwave/paygate/README.md

 #### Response Fields
-Note that the table below on shows and explains most important fields to complete the payment or transaction.
+Note that the table below shows and explains the most important fields to complete the payment or transaction.

 | Field Name | Type | Description |
 | ----- | ----- | ----- |